irmakkoseoglu/IBM-Python-Project-for-Data-Science/README.md

 ## Files in This Repository

-- `Final Project Notebook.ipynb` – The main Jupyter Notebook containing all code
+- `Final Assignment.ipynb` – The main Jupyter Notebook containing all code
 - `README.md` – Project description and usage information

 ## Contact